rasteroid/gigaspaces-wiki-jekyll/xap102adm/ca-apm-introscope-reporter.markdown

 ## XAP metrics configuration

 File `$GS_HOME/config/metrics/metrics.xml` contains XAP metrics configuration.
 The part important for XAP-apm-introscope is a list of reporters - `IntroscopeReporter` must be added to it.
-Moreover, it has two obligatory properties:
+Moreover, it has two mandatory properties:

-- host - hostname or ip address of a machine with EPAgent,
+- host - hostname or ip address of a machine with EPAgent.
+Mandatory.
 - port - port on which EPAgent listens for metrics data.
-This value has to match `introscope.epagent.config.networkDataPort` property described in the previous subparagraph,and one optional property:
+This value has to match `introscope.epagent.config.networkDataPort` property described in the previous paragraph.
+Mandatory.
-- hierarchy_pattern - pattern used to build name of the highest level of hierarchy.
+- hierarchy_pattern - This is an optional property.
+Pattern used to build name of the highest level of hierarchy.
 It may contain a `{lookuplocator}` or `{lookupgroup}` substrings, which will be replaced by current lookuplocator or lookupgroup, respectively.
 If output of pattern conversion is empty or contains `{` or `}` signs, then it will be recognized as invalid and an `IllegalArgumentException` will be thrown.
 This property is optional, since it has default value `{lookupgroup}-{lookuplocator}`.

-Below is an exemplary piece of XML that should be put inside `metrics.xml` file.
+Below config to be included within the `metrics.xml` file:

 {% highlight xml %}
      <reporters>